Our club competition rules has been updated to reflect the recent changes.

 - 1 – 5 entries Up to 1 Gold and 1 Silver

-Two "Image of the Night" awards will be given each month; one in the projected images group and one in the print group.
+One “Image of the Night” awards will be given each month.
 Only those entries which have been awarded Gold awards on the night will be eligible for Images of the Night.